 Johns Hopkins University studied psilocin for its potential in helping resolve end-of-life depression and anxiety.
 A newly published study also shows significant improvement in people with major depression after only two therapeutic psilocybin sessions.
 Other research indicates that psilocin may also play a helpful role in treating addiction to alcohol and tobacco—with an impressive 60 percent of participants remaining tobacco-free after 12 months in the latter study.
 The compound is known to substitute for serotonin, the most prominent neurotransmitter, which is related to its role in helping to relieve depression and anxiety.

 Much of the attention around psilocybin’s therapeutic properties centers on macrodosing—large doses of dried mushrooms in the two to five-gram range.
-For the Stamets Stack, however, Paul Stamets recommends using a low dose of psilocybin: 0.5 to one gram.
-This low dose may inspire some perceptual and mild psychedelic effects.
+For the Stamets Stack, however, Paul Stamets recommends using a microdose to a low dose of psilocybin: 0.1 to one gram.
+A low dose (0.5 to 1 gram) may inspire some perceptual psychedelic effects.
 As such, it is not recommended to take this dosage during a workday or when you have pressing responsibilities.
 Regardless, Stamets has high hopes for the therapeutic and human potential of the psychedelic, stating that naturally-derived psilocin makes you “smarter, kinder, and more courageous.”

 Some prefer microdosing psilocybin.
 A microdose is often just 0.1 to 0.2 grams of dried mushroom.
 Although, it is important to note that the dosage can vary significantly, depending on a variety of factors like body weight, the type of mushroom consumed, et cetera.
 Some consumers may find that dosages up to 0.5 grams are considered a microdose.
 Although, the higher the dosage, the more likely you are to experience mild to strong psychedelic effects.